kirikamal/myxplor-code-text/README.md

 How to run the program

-Included in the folder example-data are three sample data files defining surveys:
+### Command
+ruby run.rb -- <Survey csv file> --r <Survey response csv file>

+ruby run.rb --s sample-data/survey-1.csv --r sample-data/survey-1-responses.csv

+Command exmplanation
-* --s sruver data file
+* --s suvery data file
 * --r response data file
 * sample-data is a folder where all the csv files are stored

-### Command

-ruby run.rb --s sample-data/survey-1.csv --r sample-data/survey-1-responses.csv

 About The Test